iganev/handlebars-concat/README.md

 ### Behavior

 The helper is looking for multiple arguments of type string, array or object.
+Arguments are being added to an output buffer and returned altogether as string.

+The helper has few parameters modifying the behavior slightly.
+For example `distinct=true` eliminates duplicate values from the output buffer, while `quotes=true` in combination with `single_quote=true` wraps the values in quotation marks.
+See [Parameters](#parameters) for more.

 #### String
 ~~String arguments are added directly to the output buffer.~~